 World Athletics, through the leadership of the World Athletics Council, has therefore sought to create a Plan that can be used as a practical tool by individuals in all MFs working towards developing our sport.
 The supporting document to this World Plan titled 'Further Information for Stakeholders' contains detailed, specific actions under each objective tailored to the sport's different stakeholders.

 However, the World Plan is not just a list of objectives and actions for stakeholders to follow.
 It aims to create a shift in the mindset of the sport's stakeholders, providing a roadmap for the growth and development of the entire sport in doing so.
-The implementation of this World Plan will impact the sport for all those involved, from recreational participants to our elite athletes - through striving towards increasing participation, developing our people, growing the fanbase and growing the number and value of our partnerships.
-Together these will have a positive cumulative effect for all in the sport.
+The implementation of this World Plan will impact the sport for all those involved, from recreational participants to for the sport globally